neptune-ai/docs/docs/user-workspace-management/projects/index.rst

 Private projects
 ^^^^^^^^^^^^^^^^

-Only people added to the project can see it.
+Only people assigned to the project can see it.
 The project :ref:`Owner <core-concepts_user-roles_project-owner>` can manage who has access to the project in the Settings view.

 Here is an example view, where the project Owner can manage project members: